scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Soylent!
 For lunch and dinner.
 Though I'm supplementing it with some leftovers from last night.

+### Day 87

+Lunch and dinner soylent again, you know, besides the slice of pizza I had last night and along with my dinner today, That's basically two full days where my meals were soylent.
+I wonder if this will keep up this whole week, then I'll basically have done a full week of soylent.
+We'll see if I notice anything different from going full-soylent for an extended period of time.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/